lmc00/lmc00/README.md

-- 👋 Hi, I’m Luis Moro Carrera
+- 👋 Hi, I’m Luis Moro Carrera.
+I have studied a Bachelor degree in Physics, and a Bachelor degree in Mathematics.
+I am currently working as a ML Engineer at HP
 - 👀 I’m interested in Natural Language Processing, Time Series Forecasting and Computer Vision
 - 🌱 I’m currently learning the usage and architecture of Transformers
 - 💞️ I’m looking to collaborate on Kaggle competitions